pkonal23/Guess-the-number-game/README.md

 The "guess the number" game can also be expanded to include a scoring system.
 The player can earn points for guessing the number correctly within a certain number of attempts, and lose points for taking too many guesses.

 Overall, the "guess the number" game is a fun and simple way to engage players and test their guessing skills.
 With the backend coded in C language, the game is fast and efficient, providing a seamless experience for the player.

+Copy souce code and run it in your fav. code station!